Preventing fraud—the constant battle between the good and the bad actors in payments, with the good always trying to outpace the bad.

-- By passing this fingerprint back to our partners, we’re empowering them.
+- By passing this fingerprint back to our customers, we’re empowering them.
 They can run any number of tests on their own internal data using fingerprints without needing to rely on Dwolla’s development to identify those bad actors.

 Understanding by example

 For example, if a couple shares a bank account, and both create accounts on a platform, it is likely they will connect the same bank account.
 And there you have it, two users with the same bank account; everything is completely kosher.

 As that bad actor funnels money into the bank account—often in small amounts to avoid detection—he or she then quickly move the money out of the network for safe keeping.
-It isn’t until the ACH file is processed and the resulting transfers fail that our partners understand the true scope of the vulnerability.
+It isn’t until the ACH file is processed and the resulting transfers fail that our customers understand the true scope of the vulnerability.

-For example, a partner may develop an internal process that uses fingerprints across multiple accounts along with the frequency of transactions to help determine and identify bad actors.
+For example, a customer may develop an internal process that uses fingerprints across multiple accounts along with the frequency of transactions to help determine and identify bad actors.
 Others might use fingerprinting to help detect and, in turn, deactivate any account as a precaution if it is identified as having the same fingerprint.

 With this new feature, we’re empowering our customers to take a positive step towards better ACH fraud detection.